s-victor/TinyPedal/docs/customization.md

 ## Fuel
 **This widget displays fuel usage info.**

-Note, for non-hybrid pure electric vehicle, this widget will show `battery charge` usage info instead.
+Note, for non-hybrid pure electric vehicle, this widget will show `battery charge` usage (in percentage) info instead.
+Since multiple different electric systems exist in `RF2`, there is no reliable way to distinguish pure electric vehicles from fuel or hybrid vehicles, it is important to make sure `fuel_unit` option in [Units](#units) setting is set to `Liter` in order to correctly display battery charge usage in `percentage` for pure electric vehicles.

+---

 Differences between `relative` and `absolute` refueling: